oscar-dev19/AlgorithmsForDummies/README.md

 - Chapter 1: Introduction
     - Introducing Algorithms
     - Describing Algorithms
-    - Using Cmputers to Solve Problems
+    - Using Computers to Solve Problems
     - Distinguishing between issues and Solutions
     - Structuring Data to obtain a Solution
 ___